About the UFBL

 The New Thought teachings of the UFBL offer Truth students tools to study and interpret the Bible allegorically, apply its ancient wisdom to everyday life, and reconnect with the indwelling presence and power of God.

 Rev. Dr. Johnnie Colemon

 The Reverend Dr. Johnnie M. Colemon is the Founder of the Universal Foundation for Better Living and Christ Universal Temple in Chicago, Illinois.
 In the early 1950’s Dr. Colemon was told she had just six months to live.
 Refusing to accept this diagnosis as the truth, Dr. Colemon, at her mother’s encouragement, visited the Unity School to learn the principles of spiritual healing.
 Not only did she recover physically, but she also discovered a whole new approach to living.
+From the moment she was exposed to the teachings of Myrtle and Charles Fillmore, founders of the Unity Movement, Dr. Colemon dedicated herself to teaching all who would listen how to live a better life.
 In 1956, Dr. Colemon was ordained as a Unity Minister.

 Dr. Colemon founded the Universal Foundation for Better Living in 1974, after serving in various positions in the Unity Movement for 18 years.
 Her mission has been to create a platform of equality where all men and women can explore their divine nature and express their spiritual gifts.
 She has served as the Minister-in-Chief of Christ Universal Temple, the largest New Thought congregation in history, for over 50 years.